-Troy University is an equal opportunity institution and does not discriminate on the basis of sex, race, color, national origin, or disability, in any of its programs including admissions of students and employment.
+Troy University is an equal opportunity institution and does not discriminate on the basis of sex, race, color, national origin, political or religious opinions or affiliations, sexual preference, gender, disability, or disabled veteran/Vietnam-Era veteran status, (except in those cases in which sex, age, national origin, or disability are bona fide occupational qualifications) in any of its programs including admissions of students and employment.
 The university complies with Title IX of the Education Amendments of 1972.
 Inquiries concerning the application of Title IX may be referred by employees to the Director of Human Resources at telephone number (334) 670-3554.